 Every person has the right to participate and contribute to society, to be valued and respected within society and to develop self respect and respect for others.
 The right to choice and control over one’s life.
 We value the things that make each person unique.
 Everyone should then be supported to be the unique person they are and achieve as much independence as possible at home, at work and in the community.

 We expect everyone to be trustworthy, reliable, honest and accountable.

 We acknowledge the strength of families, friends and partners in creating an enriched enjoyable life.
 We believe in providing great staff to enable a great life for everyone.
 We believe in creating the best people by supporting value centred leadership practice.

 Everyone has the right to feel safe and live free from abuse, neglect and exploitation.

 We believe in new ideas, flexibility, dependability and continuous improvement.
-We enjoy being creative and dynamic to provide a great service and support a great life for everyone.

 Mel has a Psychology degree with Honours and has since gained a Masters of Business Administration.
 Mel has extensive experience in the disability sector, starting as a support worker 30 years ago.
 Her experience supporting people has been varied, including those with complex needs, psychosocial disability, those involved in the criminal justice system, personality disorders and significant mental health disorders.
 Mel has worked as a Positive Behaviour Support Practitioner and specialist for most of her career and is now registered with the Quality and Safeguards Commission as a PBS practitioner.
 Mel has extensive experience in transformational change and organisational development and learning.
 Mel commenced at CLO in 1999; working in management and leadership roles and before being appointed as the CEO in January 2018.